Twitter whistleblower bringing security warnings to Congress

 —The company lacked effective leadership, with its top executives practicing “deliberate ignorance” of pressing problems.
 Zatko described former CEO Jack Dorsey as “extremely disengaged” during the last months of his tenure, to the point where he wouldn’t even speak during meetings on complex issues.
 Dorsey stepped down in November 2021.

 —That Twitter knowingly allowed the government of India to place its agents on the company payroll, where they had “direct unsupervised access” to highly sensitive data on users.
-It makes a parallel but less detailed accusation that Twitter took funding from unidentified Chinese entities who may have gained access enabling them to access the identities and sensitive data of Chinese users who secretly use Twitter, which is officially banned in China.
+It makes a parallel but less detailed accusation that Twitter took funding from unidentified Chinese entities who may have been enabled to access the identities and sensitive data of Chinese users who secretly use Twitter, which is officially banned in China.

-Better known by his hacker handle “Mudge,” Zatko, 51, first gained prominence in the 1990s.
+The 51-year-old Zatko, better known by his hacker handle “Mudge,” first gained prominence in the 1990s.
 He was the best-known member of the Boston-based collective L0pht, which pioneered ethical hacking, embarrassing companies including Microsoft for poor security.
 His work raised awareness in the computing world that forced such major companies to take security seriously.
 He co-founded the consultancy @Stake, which was later acquired by Symantec.

 Zatko later worked in senior positions at the Pentagon’s Defense Advanced Research Projects Agency and Google.
 He joined Twitter at Dorsey’s urging in late 2020, the same year the company suffered an embarrassing security breach involving hackers who broke into the Twitter accounts of world leaders, celebrities and tech moguls, including Musk, in an attempt to scam their followers out of bitcoin.